 - Government and civil service jobs

-- Jobs at large companies with a structured compensation plan (you may be able to negotiate a higher amount on a range in this case)
+- Jobs at large companies with a structured compensation plan (you may be able to negotiate a higher amount within a range, in this case)

-Women are more likely to be paid at the lower end of the scale because they are starting at a lower price point.
+Women are more likely to be paid at the lower end of the scale because they start at a lower price point.
 Because you are currently earning less, you may be offered less.
 This can add up to a significant amount of lost compensation during your working career.

 How to Determine If a Job Offer Is Negotiable

 The best way to determine whether a job offer is negotiable is to conduct as much research on the job and company as you can.
-You don’t have to say “yes” right away.
-Request some time to consider, and then collect as much data as you can.
-Use sites like Payscale and Glassdoor to research what the job—and you—are worth.
+You don’t have to say yes right away.

 If you know someone at the company, ask if they would be able to help you consider the offer.
-You can also ask if they are able to give you any insight into the company’s compensation policies and practices.
+You can also ask if they can give you any insight into the company’s compensation policies and practices.

 When to Negotiate a Counter Offer